hindu-comm/mail_stream_indology/2014/04/Fwd_Yahoos_Blunder_I/22__Jean-Luc_Chevillard.md

 > Dear colleagues,
 >
 > The INDOLOGY forum runs on software called Mailman.
 It seems that a
-> potential pro​blem has recently arisen that affects Yahoo mail users.
+> potential problem has recently arisen that affects Yahoo mail users.
 >   See the message below.
 >
 > We are not acting on this information immediately, but please be alert